swirtSJW/migration_tools/README.md

     }

 Iterate through the migration a few at a time checking them as you go.
 You will need to rollback as you iterate.
 Continue tuning the Obtainer finder method stack and excluding pages if they should not be migrated.

-    drush migrate-rollback UsaoWdtnPage
+    drush migrate-rollback OurPageMigration

  After you have fine tuned it enough to get several to work fine.
 Run the migration without the --limit option.